fasilofficial/cowsay/README.md

 # Cowsay

 Cowsay is a simple Go program that prints ASCII art of a cow, stegosaurus, cat, or dog based on user input.
+It uses the fortune package to generate random texts, so make sure you have installed in first.
 ## Usage

 1. Clone the repository: